-The following symptoms are based on patient data collected by leading global UTI expert, Professor Malone-Lee, from University College London.
+The following symptoms are based on patient data collected by leading global UTI expert, the late Professor Malone-Lee, from University College London.
 Symptoms fall into four categories—pain, voiding, overactive bladder and urinary incontinence1.
 You can have symptoms from all four categories, or just one.

 Despite popular belief, you do not need to have burning/painful urination (dysuria) to have a UTI.
 This is considered a ‘classic’ acute UTI symptom.
 However, dysuria is far less common with chronic UTI.